Guillaume Brac, 2013

 France | French with English subtitles | Format: Digital projection | 100 minutes

 North American Premiere!
-Director Guillaume Brac in person on March 14!
+Director Guillaume Brac and actor Vincent Macaigne in person on March 14!

 Struggling musician Maxime (Vincent Macaigne) moves back to the titular provincial town (which means thunder in French) to live with his father and work on some new songs.
 But soon he meets Mélodie (Solène Rigot), a beautiful journalist more than a decade his junior.
 As their fling progresses to full-on enthrallment in a matter of days, all Maxime’s interests become secondary to spending time with Mélodie.
 Just as suddenly as their relationship began, she texts him a farewell and cuts off all contact.
 The quaint pleasures and understated tone of the early scenes slowly morph into something resembling a thriller, and as Maxime's longing transforms into obsession, a palpable dread sets in.
 Director Guillaume Brac previously collaborated with Macaigne on the acclaimed medium-length film A World Without Women (2011).
 Tonnerre, Brac’s feature-length debut, is darker and more troubling, a complex and engrossing character study with a brilliantly modulated performance by Macaigne at its center.